pranshumalik14/analog-ctrl/README.md

 # analog-ctrl
-An analog control board for MPC or similar optimization problems
+Analog control/solver boards for IK, MPC, or similar control and optimization problems